Members Info

 What we Expect of You

 You will need to have your own instrument and music stand.
 Orchestra chairs are provided for practices and performances.
-Otherwise, all we expect is that you play to the best of your ability and let us know when you can’t be at rehearsals or performances.
-Don’t feel guilty about this.
-If your life commitments mean you can’t be there, good – you’ll return refreshed and happy.
+Let us know when you can’t be at rehearsals or performances.
 If you feel the part you have been given to play is beyond your current ability, let a committee member know and we will arrange one that will suit you as we have the capacity to transpose and to write simpler parts where required.

-Orchestra members pay an annual fee to cover costs such as insurance, performers association memberships and the cost of hiring, buying and copying music (this can be paid up front or in flexible installments or acquitted by means of fund raising).
+Orchestra members pay an annual fee to cover costs such as insurance, performers association memberships and the cost of hiring, buying and copying music (this can be paid up front or in flexible installments or acquitted by means of fund raising so let the Treasurer know if you have any issues or need an alternative solution).
 Since March 2012 full time students are not charged any fee.
 There is a family discount when more than one member of a family plays in the orchestra.
 New players are not charged membership fees for the first 6 months while they check out whether they wish to continue.
-In the past two years we have been able to reduce the annual membership fee each year due to sound concert income and it is now set at only $60 for the full year which is less than $1.50 per rehearsal and covers your sheet music, insurance and performers association membership as well as a contribution to paying a small fee to our conductors.
+The fee is currently set at only $50 for the full year.

 What you can Expect of Us

 Orchestra members are not paid for their performances, this is a Community Orchestra.
-We often perform for the community at little or no fee but where we charge entrance, the takings are used to pay for venue hire and advertising, buy necessary equipment, supplement costs of buying or renting musical scores (expensive), to pay guest soloists or co-performers where appropriate and to pay conductors for rehearsals and concerts.
+We often perform for the community at little or no fee but where we charge entrance, the takings are used to pay for venue hire and advertising, buy necessary equipment, supplement costs of buying or renting musical scores, to pay guest soloists or co-performers where appropriate and to pay conductors for rehearsals and concerts.
 Council and other grants are applied for annually and often provide funding for particular concert projects or for equipment such as photocopiers.
+An annually elected committee organises concerts, plans expenditure and generally runs things.

 Rehearsals

-Rehearsals are held from 7-9pm every Thursday (except over the Christmas/January holiday break) at the O Block Lecture Theatre at the CHEC Campus in Hogbin Drive Coffs Harbour.
-Check reminder notices on this site for notices about any other cancellations (eg in school holidays we often take a week or two break if many members are away and we sometimes practise at another venue if the CHEC facilities are being used for exams etc).
+Rehearsals are held from 7-9pm every Thursday (except over the Christmas/January holiday break) at the Coffs Harbour Seventh Day Adventist Church Hall at 1 Valley St, Coffs Harbour.
+Check reminder notices on this site for notices about any other cancellations (eg in school holidays we often take a week or two break if many members are away.
 Please try to be there and set up by 7 pm for tuning.
-If you’re late don’t worry – just fit in as best you can, not all of us are time-freaks.
+Members supply own instrument and music stand

 Performances